 Since then, Kensington Palace continued to play host to a procession of royal family members.
 (I particularly like the story of the Victorian Princess Louise, who had the windows bricked up in her apartment when she discovered her husband was climbing out to meet for late night trysts with his lover.)
 The early 1900s saw such an assortment of minor royals taking up residence that Edward VIII called it “the aunt heap.”

 The palace was badly damaged in WWII during the Blitz, but after its repair served as home to Prince Philip before his marriage to Queen Elizabeth.
 In modern times, it was home to Princess Margaret and Lord Snowdon, who spent a fortune renovating a section now referred to as Apartment 1A.
 The current residents of 1A are Prince William and Kate (it’s their official London residence.)
-Prince Harry and Meghan Markle also have digs there.

 In doing research, I came across a website that listed some of the “secrets” of Kensington Palace, and here are a few of the interesting tidbits!
-The King’s Art Gallery—a fabulous space—was also used for exercising (I think fencing sport of choice) And the fireplace a special dial built in it that connects to the weathervane, so that the King could tell the wind direction—very important for a country that depended on its navy!
+The King’s Art Gallery—a fabulous space—was also used for exercising (I think fencing was the sport of choice) And the fireplace has a special dial built in it that connects to the weathervane, so that the King could tell the wind direction—very important for a country that depended on its navy!
 Another insider bit of trivia is that Queen Victoria first met Albert at the palace.